 - Relation of the proposed program to existing programs on campus and to the Campus Academic Plan.
 If the program is not in the Campus Academic Plan, why is it important that it be begun now?
 Evidence of high campus priority.
 Effect of the proposed program on undergraduate programs offered by the sponsoring department(s).
 In the case of an SSGPDP, explain clearly how any possible negative effects on existing graduate and undergraduate programs will be avoided or mitigated.
 Provide comments on the program from all campus department chairs and school/college deans with graduate programs closely related to or affected by the proposed program (letters/emails should be included as an Appendix).

 - Interrelationship of the program with other University of California programs, if applicable.
 (Any possibility of cooperation or competition with other programs within the University should be discussed.
 Proposers should make themselves aware of any similar proposals for new programs that may be in preparation on other campuses.
 Proposers are required to send copies of their proposal to the chairs (or program directors) of all departments/programs on other campuses offering similar degrees, with a cover letter such as the sample provided at the end of these proposal instructions.
 Any feedback received from other UC chairs/program directors and proposer response should be summarized in this section; letters from chairs/program directions should be included as an Appendix.
 Contact should be done early enough to allow the proposers to take advantage of any feedback before local campus review.)

-- Confirmation of approval by the offering academic unit (include a summary of the vote count and date of the vote),
+- Confirmation of approval by a majority vote of the faculty in the department or school that will host the program, in accordance with that unit’s bylaws (include a summary of the vote count and date of the vote).

 - Evaluation of the program within the offering academic unit(s) as well as campuswide.
 (How will the program, once established, be reviewed?)